BanForFun/react-select-table/README.md

 }
 ```

 Columns that have a `path` property are sortable by default.
 To avoid this, we can use the `key` property instead.

-__Warning__: If `path` is not provided, the `render` method is called with the single parameter being the whole item.
+If `path` is not provided, the `render` method is called with the single parameter being the whole item.
+You have to get the property yourself inside the render method.

 ```javascript
 {